 Antto was born in Southamerica, in the far land of Chile, were she grew up always with a special curiosity and early development to music, instruments and sound.

-After finishing school, she decided to study Audiovisual Technics, where she learned, among many things, to handle/work Cameras, Lightening and started working on National TV, where although she learned a lot, she truly didn´t like anything about that kind of environment and decided to migrate, look for new experiences, move the airs and ideas, catch life with her very own hands.
+After finishing school, she decided to study Audiovisual Technics, where she learned, among many things, to handle/work with cameras, lighting.
+She started working on National TV, where though she learned a lot, she truly didn’t like anything about that kind of environment.
+So she decided to migrate, look for new experiences, move the airs and ideas, and catch life with her very own hands.

-That is how Antto got to Spain in 2008, where she kept her going on working with different musicians playing, doing sound, recording albums, making music videos, documentaries, collaborations – and creating her own music.
+That is how Antto arrived in Spain in 2008, where she kept working with different musicians— playing, doing sound, recording albums, making music videos, documentaries, collaborations, and creating her own music.
 On that same time she worked for over 3 years as a Technician in a Culture Center called Sa Ta: http://www.sataronja.com/deutschmainpage.html

 After this, and with the focus of never ending learning, experiencing and natural movement of life, Antto moved to Berlin, where she started to perform in the streets, and got deep in touch with the Berliner Underground Scene, and took off living for short terms in different house projects.

 She would then go on playing in different possible Jam Sessions in the city.
 During many of those sessions she witnessed and reflected the most profound patriarchal stage terms, and started to have a lot of internal and external conflicts within this topic.

 While jamming, Antto met all the members of her actual big music project where she plays the drums, The Garlic We Crush, with whom she has been strongly preserving, pushing and supporting the Soli and political movement: https://www.youtube.com/watch?v=w0ISlnVffQc&feature=youtu.be